 This publication does not account for people who speak more than one language, but we will take a look at that issue at the end of this post..
 One key point to highlight is that the geographical distribution of languages is not homogeneous.64% of the world's living languages are concentrated in Asia and Africa, 15% in the Americas, and just 4% in Europe and the Middle East.
 The main reasons for this huge difference is to be found in globalisation and the existence of small regions where minority languages are spoken, especially in Asia or Africa.

-The countries with the most languages
+Which countries speak the most languages?

 Off all the countries with the largest number of languages, Papua New Guinea has the greatest wealth of linguistic diversity.
 Three times more languages are spoken there than in Europe.
 On the other hand, North Korea takes last place, with only one language spoken: Korean.
 Other countries with scarce linguistic diversity are Iceland, with two languages, and South Korea and Haiti with three.
 Let's see what countries are in the top ranking.